Ontario Steelhead Fishing: A Complete Guide

 Fall steelhead are big and strong after feeding in the lake all summer, and they will feed on any well-presented bait that passes them in the river.

-Fall steelhead can enter the rivers in huge numbers and will winter over in these rivers providing good steelhead fishing all winter long, or as long as the rivers stay unfrozen.
+Fall steelhead can enter the rivers in huge numbers and will winter over in these rivers, which provides good steelhead fishing all winter long or as long as the rivers stay unfrozen.

 If huge salmon is your thing, try Cody from Reel Fresh Guide Service.